 Roughly one out of every three babies born in this country—or about 1.3 million children each year—are delivered this way, instead of vaginally.
 Yet the vast majority of women prefer to deliver vaginally, according to a January 2017 study in the journal Birth.

 So what’s going on?

 Hospitals are taking premature infants out of isolated incubators and into rooms where they can have close contact with their parents.

 Hospitals are rethinking the way they care for premature babies.

 The traditional neonatal intensive-care unit puts preterm babies—those born before 37 weeks—into incubators in a room with six to eight other infants.
 But hospitals are starting to realize that premature infants benefit from close physical contact with their parents.

 One of the latest NICUs, in Beacon Children’s Hospital of South Bend, Ind., was designed around this idea.
 There, families can stay together for weeks or months in private rooms that facilitate skin-to-skin contact—also known as kangaroo care—between parent and baby.

-(click link above to read the story on theatlantic.com)
+(click to read on WSJ.com)